 The American Recovery and Reinvestment Act of 2009 (ARRA) was signed into law by President Obama on February 17, 2009.
 The law includes the Health Information Technology for Economic and Clinical Health ACT (HITECH Act), which was intended to accelerate the adoption of health information technology (HIT) and the use of qualified electronic health record systems (EHRs).

 In fall 2018, CMS changed the name of the EHR Incentive Program to “Promoting Interoperability.”
 The Promoting Interoperability program (Meaningful Use) provides payment to eligible professionals, eligible hospitals, and critical access hospitals (CAHs) when they meet a set of standards for the use of federally certified EHR technology (CEHRT) as part of their practice.
 Meaningful Use was established as a progressive, 3-stage program:

-Stage 3: Use of CEHRT to move toward improved health outcomes.
-Beginning with the 2019 reporting year, all Meaningful Use participants will attest to Stage 3 requirements.
+- Stage 3: Use of CEHRT to move toward improved health outcomes.
+At this time, all participants should adhere to the Stage 3 requirements.

-STAGE 3 OBJECTIVES FOR MEDICAID PROMOTING INTEROPERABILITY PROGRAMS EPS
+STAGE 3 OBJECTIVES FOR MEDICAID PROMOTING INTEROPERABILITY PROGRAM ELIGIBLE CLINICIANS

 Full descriptions of the objectives are available.

 Objective 2: Electronic Prescribing

 Objective 5: Patient Electronic Access to Health Information

 Objective 6: Coordination of Care through Patient Engagement